April 20, 2023

 Malaysian PR (Permit Masuk): Learning and Improving my Bahasa Melayu for PR Interviews

 A basic proficiency in Bahasa Melayu (BM) is a requirement for all PR applicants.
-One of the conditions on the Immigration Permit Masuk checklist is the following:
+One of the conditions on the Immigration Permit Masuk application checklist is the following:

 This is how I learnt/improved my BM: